 Lines of business ‘Index–linked and unit–linked insurance’, ‘Other life insurance’ and ‘Health insurance’ are split between ‘Contracts without options and guarantees’ and ‘Contracts with options or guarantees’.
 For this split the following shall be considered:

-‘Contracts without options and guarantees’ includes the amounts related to contracts without any financial guarantees or contractual options, meaning that the technical provision calculation does not reflect the amount of any financial guarantees or contractual options.

-Contracts with non–material contractual options or financial guarantees that are not reflected in the technical provisions calculation shall also be disclosed in this column;
+- ‘Contracts without options and guarantees’ includes the amounts related to contracts without any financial guarantees or contractual options, meaning that the technical provision calculation does not reflect the amount of any financial guarantees or contractual optionsContracts with non–material contractual options or financial guarantees that are not reflected in the technical provisions calculation shall also be disclosed in this column;

-‘Contracts with options or guarantees’ includes contracts that have either financial guarantees, contractual options, or both as far as the technical provision calculation reflect the existence of those financial guarantees or contractual options.
+- ‘Contracts with options or guarantees’ includes contracts that have either financial guarantees, contractual options, or both as far as the technical provision calculation reflect the existence of those financial guarantees or contractual options.

 The information disclosed shall be gross of reinsurance as information on Recoverables from reinsurance/SPV and Finite reinsurance is requested in specific rows.